Communicating Employee Engagement Survey Results

 Engage employees in the solutions

 You asked the questions and listened to the responses - now you want to solve the problem.
-Too often this means leaders going off, deciding what should be done, and then leaving it to team managers to make the required changes.
+Too often this means leaders going off, deciding what should be done, and then leaving it to team leaders to make the required changes.
 A better approach is to directly engage employees to come up with solutions.
 When your people are involved in problem-solving as well as problem-identifying they are more likely to be change agents and advocates.

 More resources: